-Here at Science Sparks we love LEGO.
-My children play with LEGO or DUPLO everyday and it’s been fantastic for helping them develop fine motor control, logic skills and for learning to read and understand instructions.
-We use LEGO for building, making up imaginative stories and of course for experiments and investigations.
-These are some of our favourite ideas for Science with LEGO.
+Here at Science Sparks, we love LEGO®.
+My children play with LEGO® or DUPLO® every day, and it’s been fantastic for helping them develop fine motor control and logic skills and for learning to read and understand instructions.
+We use LEGO® for building, making up imaginative stories, and, of course, for experiments and investigations.
+These are some of our favourite science ideas with LEGO®.

 Learn about bar charts using some sweets and DUPLO.
 You could make a smaller version of this with LEGO too.

-Make a LEGO/DUPLO bridge, can you test how strong it is?
+Make a LEGO/DUPLO bridge and find a way to test how strong it is.

 Find out how fast different types of paper absorb water to reveal a hidden LEGO man.